© 2015 B. L. Freeborn

 The words that form the meaningful puns -lap and bear- are Old English words which may not really be indicated but considering the Anglo words found in the Adena Tablets previously, there is probably no coincidence.

 Apparently the three statues have more in common then first thought.
 They all describe Baal and its collision with Earth.
-This changed the position of the pole, and bared the bearing caul (Isis or the ice-sess, sess = seat) and created Osiris (Os-i-ris or divine origin-eye-rise or the divine origin and eye of the raes/storm) which is the head in the lap or on the lap at 56.5 degrees.
+This collision changed the position of the pole and bared it of its caul.
+It was beheaded and at the lap it lies.